PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-12 05:41:20
+Last updated: 2024-04-12 05:42:27
-Random Quote: Never fear the darkness, Bran.
-The strongest trees are rooted in the dark places of the earth.
-Darkness will be your cloak, your shield, your mother's milk.
-Darkness will make you strong.  -  Bloodraven
+Random Quote: Death can be the greatest opportunity of your life. - Berlin